 Yes.
 If you opt for store-bought pesto sauce, you can use it straight from the jar.
 There's no need to cook it first.

 You can make it with boneless, skinless chicken thighs.
 They'll cook faster than chicken breasts, so bake them for 15 minutes instead of 20 minutes at the first cooking stage.
+When the dish is done, use an instant-read thermometer to ensure the chicken is fully cooked.

 Serving Suggestions

-I like to serve pesto chicken with a side dish that I can cook in the same 450°F oven, such as:
+I like to serve pesto chicken with a side dish I can cook in the same 450°F oven, such as:

 Sometimes, I make hearts of palm pasta, microwave spaghetti squash (I mix in some olive oil, parmesan, salt, and pepper), or zucchini noodles and use them as a bed for the chicken.